olc-techsupport/Education-Climate-Resiliency-Digital-Sovereignty/README.md

 ## Learning and OLC NIFA alignment

 The activities support environmental data literacy, experiential learning, instructor capacity and responsible stewardship.
 [Alignment and assessment](guides/alignment_and_assessment.md) maps learning aims to activities and evidence.
-This is a proposed curriculum mapping; OLC must map it to the actual approved award objectives before using it as grant reporting evidence.
+This is a proposed curriculum mapping; OLC must map it to the actual approved award objectives.

 Students prepare a [seven-question final presentation](guides/final_presentation.md) about their question, learning, created or attempted work, uncertainty, future projects, potential beneficiaries and reviewers.
-Any visualizations should include source, place, period and meaning; a finished visualization is not required.
+Any visualizations should include source, place, period and meaning.
 Keep the practical [stewardship record](templates/stewardship_record.md) in agreed class storage.
 No culturally sensitive knowledge is required to complete the lesson.
 Cultural reflection prompts should use locally selected framing and can be replaced or declined.

 ## Workshop use